Supreme Court of Pennsylvania: Composition and rules

 After the ten-year term expires, a statewide yes or no vote for retention is conducted.
-A judge who retained serves another ten-year term.
+A judge who is retained serves another ten-year term.
 If the judge is not retained, the governor, subject to the approval of the State Senate, appoints a temporary replacement until a special election can be held.
 As of 2005, only one judge has failed to win retention.
-Justice Russell M. Nigro received a majority of no votes in the election of 2005 and was replaced by Justice Cynthia Baldwin, who was appointed by Governor Rendell in 2005.
+After the 2005 Pennsylvania General Assembly pay raise controversy, Justice Russell M. Nigro received a majority of no votes in the election of 2005.
+He was replaced by Justice Cynthia Baldwin, who was appointed by governor Ed Rendell in 2005.

-Only one Supreme Court Justice, Rolf Larsen, has been removed from office by impeachment.
-In 1994, the State House of Representatives handed down articles of impeachment consisting of seven counts of misconduct.
+Only one Supreme Court justice, Rolf Larsen, has been removed from office by impeachment.
+In 1994, the State House handed down articles of impeachment consisting of seven counts of misconduct.
 A majority of the State Senate voted against Larsen in five of the seven counts but only one charge garnered the two-thirds majority needed to convict.

-Under the 1874 Constitution and until the Pennsylvania state constitution of 1968, Supreme Court justices were elected to 21-year terms.
+Under the 1874 Constitution and until the Pennsylvania state Constitution of 1968, Supreme Court justices were elected to 21-year terms.
 At the time, it was the longest term of any elected office in the United States.

 Justices

-Membership

 The Supreme Court of Pennsylvania consists of seven members who are elected to ten-year terms as justices.